Please submit all of the HASTS forms below to the Academic Administrator, Karen Gardner, in E51-163f.

 General Exam Committee

 Students must complete the Checklist for General Exams prior to scheduling their general exams.
-The checklist can be downloaded and completed by the student, or a customized form can be printed from the Academic Administrator's database, which has the individual student's paper titles, submission dates, etc. The student will only need to complete any pending items and get the faculty advisor signature.
+The checklist can be downloaded and completed by the student, or a customized form can be printed from the Academic Administrator's database.

 Checklist for General Exams